 Grove St / Springfield Ave is also pretty special linguistically.
 Significantly, 4.5% of its residents five years old and above primarily

 speak African languages at home.
 While this may seem like a small percentage, it is higher

 Notable & Unique: People

-average per capita income lower than 96.8% of the neighborhoods
+residents here is lower than that found in 96.8% of the neighborhoods

 In addition, single parenting is hard.
 But you don't have to tell the